marmelab/react-admin/docs/Actions.md

 ## Query Options

 The data provider method hooks (like `useGetOne`) and react-query's hooks (like `useQuery`) accept a query options object as the last argument.
 This object can be used to modify the way the query is executed.
-There are many options that are documented [in the react-query documentation](https://react-query.tanstack.com/reference/useQuery):
+There are many options, all documented [in the react-query documentation](https://react-query.tanstack.com/reference/useQuery):

 - `cacheTime`
 - `enabled`